Stuycs-K/finalproject-09-goihman-ben-choi-andrew-zhu-michelle/DEVLOG-Ben.md

 Removed excess variables from bomb_detection and updated presentation.md with the new checks from bomb_detection, removed old code - 25 min

 ### 2025-06-03 - Added pause and save progress to presentation.md

-Added pause and save progress to presentation.md - 15 min
+Added pause and save progress to presentation.md - 15 min Worked on ctrl c and other input stuff - 20 min